USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

     teams, with the goal of avoiding duplication of efforts and encouraging a unified approach to software in support of small bodies with a focus on interoperability.

+#### Activities in FY 21:
+- Collaboration between ASC staff and the Small Body Mapping Tool development team

 #### Longer-term (5-year horizon):